Welcome to the Disabled Travelers Guide where nothing is impossible

 Travel Kenya - Disabled Travelers Guide - Village Elders

 We spent a day in such a village, an event remarkable because the lifestyle is so foreign to us.
 We met the village chief, who kindly hosted me into his house, a structure whose doorway was too narrow for Nancy to enter.
-In fact, I had to turn sideways to get inside it, designed that way to discourage lions and large cats from entering while everyone inside is asleep.
+In fact, I had to turn sideways to get inside it.
+The doorway is specifically designed to discourage lions and large cats from entering while everyone inside is asleep.

 Travel Kenya - Disabled Travelers Guide - Chief's Bedroom